ConfusedAnt/FEAOF/README.md

 # FEAOF

-This repository contains the code for the paper [FEAOF: A Transferable Framework Applied to Prediction of hERG-Related Cardiotoxicity](https://arxiv.org/abs/2401.11360).
+This repository contains the code for the paper: FEAOF: A Transferable Framework Applied to Prediction of hERG-Related Cardiotoxicity.

 ## Introduction